mikrosk/cute56/README.md

 Prerequisites
 -------------

 I'll describe my scenario, if you don't want to mess with m68k at all, you can skip most of it.
-Also be aware of the fact that you need to compile this stuff by yourself, nothing for pussies :) First of all, go to the `tools` directory and install `Win56000.exe`.
+Also be aware of the fact that you need to compile most of this stuff by yourself, nothing for pussies :) First of all, go to the `tools` directory and install `Win56000.exe`.
 Non-windows users, use [Wine] [9] for this task.
 Alternatively, you can use [asm56k] [3] by Sqward but you need a minor tweak to calc.asm's macros (`src`/`dst` -> `\1`) and use different command line arguments.
 For m68k code you need either [vasm] [4] by Frank Wille or, if you prefer to have your code in C (what I strongly recommend for the initial phase of your project, optimize as the last thing), download Vincent Riviere's great [m68k cross tools] [5].
 Another option is to use Frank's great [vbcc] [7] but I'm more used to `gcc`.
 And finally (not mandatory but it will make your start with this project easier) [Qt Creator] [6] by Digia.
 This will provide you also all the needed tools and libraries for compilation of the main project.
 You're looking for `Qt X.Y.Z for ...` archive. __Windows users__, please note that you need to download the `OpenGL` version of Qt libraries, as the default one is using [ANGLE] [8], lacking some (deprecated yet simple) functions cute56 is using.

   [3]: https://bitbucket.org/sqward/asm56k "asm56k"
   [4]: http://sun.hasenbraten.de/vasm "vasm"